-See an eye care specialist or go to the ER right away if one of your pupils is bigger than the other.
+Go to the emergency room right away if your pupils are different sizes and you have sudden, new pain or vision loss.
 Even though it’s usually a temporary reaction, anisocoria can be the first sign of a life-threatening underlying condition like a stroke or aneurysm.

 Anisocoria is the medical term for one of your pupils being bigger than the other.